jodastephen/railmodel/CR2-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 42-45m at 4tph (+9m)
 * SUR-WAT (SUR-CLJ-VXH-WAT) changing to Northern (West End) at WAT changing to District at CHX in 41-47m at 6tph (+10m)
 * CR2 changing to District at VIC in 43-45m at 4tph (+10m)
+* SUR-WAT (SUR-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 42-47m at 6tph (+10m)
 * SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to Northern (West End) at WAT changing to District at CHX in 43-49m at 4tph (+12m)
+* SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 44-49m at 4tph (+12m)
 * CR2 changing to RAY-WAT at RAY changing to W&C at WAT in 39-54m at 4tph (+12m)
 * SUR-WAT (SUR-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 45-49m at 6tph (+13m)
 * SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 47-51m at 4tph (+15m)